Lightning-DUD08/Lightning-DUD08/README.md

 Lightning-DUD08/Lightning-DUD08 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->

+- How can I ensure that my code, program, or software is functional and secure?
+I feel its to ensure you know what the consumer wants and work within those parameters.
+Then testing those parameters however the coder sees fit, could be every function, every bit of time passed or just whatever its best.

+- How do I interpret user needs and incorporate them into a program?
+How I would incorporate their needs to to plan out accordinly.
+Plan out the end goal, problem solve to meet that goal and execute proper readable code and testing to confirm.

+- How do I approach designing software?
+What I've learned over the course of taking classes is, you have to be maticulous and attention to detail.
+Approching desigining software with such intent can in my opinion make or break code which will fail or not fail in the course of a project development.